 Best-in-class sensors and wireless technologies ensure that perishable medicine is shipped and stored within its ideal temperature range at all times.
 This protects against damage or loss in Asia’s wildly varying climates – from intense tropical humidity and heat to the frigid chill of winter.

 For example, a heart patient in Singapore can receive a pacemaker made half way round the world in one night; sensitive biomaterials such as human liver cells can be sent between Japan and the US; custom-designed cranial pieces made in Asia can be delivered for surgery the very next day in the US.

 Our SenseAware technology provides real-time monitoring, so customers have a clear line of sight at every stage.
 Add to that unprecedented delivery times with zero compromise on reliability and you have a happy customer that trusts you.

 Prioritize convenience at every step of the journey

-To stay ahead, it’s essential to continuously innovate and improve current innovations.
+Ultimately, technology is an opportunity to make the customer experience more convenient, from start to finish.
+Delivering superior customer service is of course why the logistics industry exists.
+But as new technologies emerge, so too will customer expectations.
+To stay ahead, it’s essential to continuously innovate and improve.
 No longer a silo, customer experience has become the driving force of logistics – and it’s here to stay.